doganalkim/Asset-Enumeration/README.md

 1. Timestamp is the exact time of  beginning of the scan process.
 2. During port scanning, each IP address is scanned once.
 Therefore, changes during the scan may not affact the result.

+## Feedback

+If you have any feedback, please reach out to us.